OpusCapita/react-crudeditor/README.md

         /*
          * Both persistent and composite fields are allowed.
-         * By default, all Persistent (incl.
-Auditable) fields from model.fields are used in result listing.
+         * By default, all Persistent fields from model.fields are used in result listing.
          * Only one field may have "sortByDefault" set to true.
          */
         ?resultFields: [{